nel-lab/mesmerize-core/README.md

 conda install -c conda-forge mamba conda clean -a

-# create a new environment
+# on linux and mac you can use python=3.10
 conda create --name mesmerize-core python=3.10
+# on windows you MUST use python=3.9
+conda create --name mesmerize-core python=3.9

 # activate environment
 conda activate mesmerize-core